-The quietest electric toothbrush is Quip producing 54 decibels (dB).
+The quietest electric toothbrush is the Oclean X Pro Elite producing 48 decibels (dB)*.

 Of course, a manual toothbrush is the quietest and can clean the teeth just as well if used correctly.